 6. Scheduled Worry Time

-Research supports the counterintuitive idea of giving worry a specific time slot — say, 15 minutes each afternoon.
+Research supports giving worry a specific time slot — say, 15 minutes each afternoon.
 When catastrophic thoughts arise outside that window, you note them and consciously postpone them.
-This reduces the sense that you have to solve the worry immediately and, over time, diminishes how often and intensely the thoughts arise.
+This reduces the sense that you have to solve the worry immediately.

 When Catastrophizing Feels Bigger Than These Tools

-These techniques are genuinely useful.
-But if catastrophic thinking is significantly disrupting your sleep, relationships, work, or daily functioning — or if it's been the pattern for a long time — it may be a sign that anxiety or depression deserves more direct attention.
+If catastrophic thinking is significantly disrupting your sleep, relationships, work, or daily functioning, it may be a sign that anxiety or depression deserves more direct attention.
+CBT with a licensed professional is the gold-standard treatment.
+These 10 signs can help you decide if now is the right time to reach out.

 You don't have to wait until things feel unmanageable to reach out.
 Explore our full library of mental health guides for more evidence-informed support.